Hergé: Accusations of racism

 Hergé faced repeated accusations of racism due to his portrayal of diverse ethnic groups throughout The Adventures of Tintin.
 According to McCarthy, in Tintin in the Congo Hergé represented the Congolese as "good at heart, but backwards and lazy, in need of European mastery".
 Thompson argued that Hergé had not written the book to be "deliberately racist" and that it reflected the average early 20th-century Belgian view of the Congolese, which was more patronising than malevolent.
 The book provoked no controversy at the time, coming to be perceived as racist only in the latter half of the 20th century.

 In the following adventure, Tintin in America, Hergé depicted members of the Blackfoot tribe of Native Americans as "gullible, even naive", though it was nevertheless "broadly sympathetic" to their culture and plight, depicting their oppression at the hands of the United States Army.
 The Blue Lotus received both criticism for depicting the Japanese as militaristic and buck-toothed and praise for representing a less stereotypical vision of China than was the norm in Europe at the time.

 Hergé has also been accused of utilising anti-semitic stereotypes, despite Hergé's protestations that the character of Rastapopoulos was Greek, and not Jewish.

 From his early years, Hergé was openly critical of racism.
 He lambasted the pervasive racism of U.S. society in a prelude comment to Tintin in America published in Le Petit Vingtième on 20 August 1931, and ridiculed racist attitudes toward the Chinese in The Blue Lotus.
 Peeters asserted that "Hergé was no more racist than the next man", an assessment shared by Farr, who after meeting Hergé in the 1980s commented that "you couldn't have met someone who was more open and less racist".
-In contrast, President of the International Bande Dessinée Society Laurence Grove opined that Hergé adhered to prevailing societal trends in his work, and that "When it was fashionable to be a Nazi, he was a Nazi.
+In contrast, Laurence Grove, president of the International Bande Dessinée Society, opined that Hergé adhered to prevailing societal trends in his work, noting, "When it was fashionable to be a Nazi, he was a Nazi.
 When it was fashionable to be a colonial racist, that's what he was."
-Vietnamese-American novelist Viet Thanh Nguyen wrote in 2022, after discussing Tintin's racist elements, that "Hergé’s work is deeply flawed, and yet riveting narratively and aesthetically.
-I have forgotten all the well-intentioned, moralistic children’s literature that I have read, but I haven’t forgotten Hergé."
+Discussing Tintin's racist elements, the Vietnamese-American novelist Viet Thanh Nguyen observed that "Hergé's work is deeply flawed, and yet riveting narratively and aesthetically.
+I have forgotten all the well-intentioned, moralistic children's literature that I have read, but I haven't forgotten Hergé."